[arve url=”https://www.youtube.com/watch?v=4N9Oj8b20fI” title=”Idaho Falls Idaho Temple” description=”Idaho Falls Idaho Temple Video” /]

 Spires and Moroni

 The Idaho Falls Idaho Temple was the first temple designed with a central spire.
-The design represented a return to the use of spires, as the three previously dedicated temples featured no towers or spires.
-Prior to the spire-less temples, it was common for the temples to have 2 spires, one on each end, or 1 spire, but placed at one end of the temple.
+The design represented a return to the use of spires, as the three previously dedicated temples (Cardston Alberta, Laie Hawaii and Mesa Arizona) featured no towers or spires.
+Prior to the spire-less temples, it was common for the temples to have 6 spires (Salt Lake Temple,) 2 spires, (Logan Utah, Manti Utah) or 1 spire (St. George Utah ).